viewstools/docs/README.md

 ## How can you benefit from what we are doing?
 👋 We want the same as you do: write clean, simple, meaningful, and accessible code.
 And to be productive at it!
-Or at least we hope you want that...
+Or at least we hope that is what you want...

 We've proofed, that if you give access to production code for non-technical members of your team, like designers or business analysts, the team will become more